-2.21 Borrowings
+2.23 Borrowings

 Borrowings are recognized initially at fair value, net of transaction costs incurred.
-Borrowings are subsequently stated at amortized cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognized in the consolidated statements of comprehensive loss over the period of the borrowings using the effective interest method.
+Borrowings are subsequently stated at amortized cost.
+Any difference between the proceeds (net of transaction costs) and the redemption value is recognized as interest expense in the consolidated statements of comprehensive income (loss) over the period of the borrowings, using the effective interest method.